cwsoft/EmailToEncryptedMailto/README.md

 ### CSS styles

-By default paranthesis are wrapped around `@` and `.` characters enclosed in span tags in the visible mailto link part to trick spam bots.
-Those paranthesis "(@)" and "(.)" are hidden by default from human beeings via the CSS class "cdc" added to the span tags by the module.
-If you want to display the paranthesis or change other parts of the <span class="cdc">, just modify the modules CSS file.
+By default the characters `[@.]` are wrapped in paranthesis added via span tags in the visible mailto part to trick spam bots.
+The paranthesis `()` are hidden by default from human beeings via the CSS class *cdc* automatically added to your template by the module.
+If you want to display the paranthesis or change other parts of the **&lt;span class="cdc"&gt;(&lt;/span&gt;**, just adapt the modules CSS file to your needs.

 ```CSS
 .cdc {